-Although this post won’t help us eliminate any runners – as the saying ‘horses for courses’ suggests, career form at Aintree is nonetheless a worthy pointer to analyse, so I’ve decided to make it into it’s own post for 2018.
+Although this post won’t help us eliminate any runners – as the saying ‘horses for courses’ suggests, career form at Aintree is nonetheless a worthy pointer to analyse in its’ own right and I hope it makes for an interesting read!

-Since 2002, 9/16 winners had posted a win or an each-way return at Aintree before landing the big one.
-Let’s see if the last five editions of the National shows a similar correlation.
+Since 2002, nine winners had posted a win or an each-way return at Aintree before landing the big one.
+Let’s see if the last six editions of the National shows a similar correlation.

 |Best Career Aintree Finish||Runners||Finishers||Placed 1-5||Win|